This post may contain affiliate links, which means I may earn a small commission from purchased products at no additional cost to you.

 I haven’t even had much chance for exercise yet just dealing with other things in life right now, so exercise hasn’t really been a big part in losing the weight in this in this particular case.
 Just the change of diet and self-control when it comes to sweets and snacking.

-How do you feel these days after losing that weight?
+How do you feel these days after losing 15 pounds in 3 weeks?

 Well, I was definitely excited to lose the weight because I never wanted to be over 200 pounds and so getting back down below 200 was very exciting for me.